anon767/leetcode/README.md

 ## Unionfind and Connected Components

 These are one of my favourite algorithms.
-It is required for LC mediums as in `Leetcode 721: Accounts Merge`.
-`Given a list of accounts where each element accounts[i] is a list of strings, where the first element accounts[i][0] is a name, and the rest of the elements are emails representing emails of the account.
-Now, we would like to merge these accounts.`
+Both algos group stuff together.
 ### Connected Components

 Connected components returns a list of lists containing components that are literally connected.